3: VOYAGES WITHOUT LIFEBOATS

 ‘Excellent play there from the Englishman,’ the commentator hollered above the cacophony of patriotic fervour emanating from the Wimbledon crowd and Glen Mower viewed this as validation to hold out for more money and sat back contentedly.

-‘You don’t get it, do you?’
-Kai responded.
-‘I have told you, we planted your strange phenomenon.
-It’s an original photographic plate showing a pigeon in a team picture of The Old Carthusians in 1881, where previously that picture has been pigeonless.
-We bought that for five grand to silence the client who brought it to our attention.
-It’s what alerted us to the fact Nelson’s position in history was under threat as the pigeon was no longer defecating in Trafalgar Square as there was no longer a statue there in that year hence the bird’s decision to instead turn up at The Old Carthusians home ground in Godalming.’
+‘Yes, if that gets scrutinized then everyone will be aware that Nelson’s position in history is under threat.
+That pigeon was no longer defecating in Trafalgar Square as there was no longer a statue there in that year hence the bird’s decision to instead turn up at The Old Carthusians home ground in Godalming.’

 ‘I’m not with you?’
 Glen said, as his companion served again into the court of uncertainty.

-‘What If I was to tell you, as a history man yourself, that it changes.
+‘What If I was to tell you, Matey, as a history man yourself, that it changes.
 It shifts like the sands depending upon who is meddling at the beach with the old bucket and spade,’ he announced before partaking further from his can.’

 ‘I’d say you were nuts,’ came the unequivocal reply.